TsvetanRangelov/SharedWebWork/README.md

 **Requirements:**

-This project is built using [Node.js] (https://nodejs.org/en/).
-Make sure it is installed before you proceed.

-Before running the project you might need to install the proper packages.
-Go to the project directory and type *npm install --save express@4.10.2*.

 We will be using Meteor as our IDE.

-To run the program simply type *node index.js* into the terminal.
+To run the program simply type *meteor* into the terminal.
-For more details follow the guidelines from our [Socket.io] (http://socket.io/get-started/chat/) IS lab.

 **TODO LIST:**
 - [ ] Create .gitignore for all meteor files